j2udev/kruise/README.md

   -c, --concurrent        deploy the arguments concurrently (deploys in order based on the 'priority' of each deployment passed)
   -h, --help              help for deploy
   -i, --init              add Helm repositories and create Kubernetes secrets for the specified options -d, --dry-run           output the command being performed under the hood

 Global Flags:
-  -V, --verbosity string   specify the log level to be used (trace, debug, info, warn, error) (default "error")
+  -V, --verbosity string   specify the log level to be used (debug, info, warn, error) (default "warn")
 ```

 ## Transparent Abstractions